maglietti/explore-ai3/tutorials/first-java-app/07-continuous-query.md

 mvn compile exec:java -Dexec.mainClass="com.example.transit.ServiceMonitorTest"
 ```

+> [!note]
-> **Note**: This test will run until you press Enter, giving the monitor time to detect any issues in your transit data.
+> This test will run until you press Enter, giving the monitor time to detect any issues in your transit data.
 The longer you let it run, the more alerts it may detect, depending on the state of your data.

 **Expected Output**: The exact alerts detected will depend on your data, but you should see something like: